Eureka was originally populated by the Wiyot people, a Native American tribe that has lived in the Humboldt Bay region for thousands of years.

 77 Cookhouse Rd, Samoa, CA 95564 | (707) 444-9440

 The Humboldt Maritime Museum is located in Samoa, California, the small town located just across the Humboldt Bay from Eureka.
-Founded in 1977.
-William Zerlang, a long time collector of marine artifacts, and a group of colleagues sought to establish a local museum to preserve the rich maritime heritage and culture of the entire Humboldt Bay region.
+Founded in 1977 by William Zerlang, a long time collector of marine artifacts, and a group of colleagues who sought to establish a local museum to preserve the rich maritime heritage and culture of the entire Humboldt Bay region.

 From shipwrecks to shipbuilding, lighthouses to ferry launches, first explorers to ship models, the museum offers a glimpse into the past and invites visitors to learn about the area's seafaring heritage.